hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 as the software installed by the HPC team will be optimized for the HPC environment.
 This can lead to dramatic performance improvements.

+!!! warning
+    Don't install software using `pip install --user` or `pip install --target` with `$PYTHONPATH` as this can lead to conflicts with the software installed by the HPC team.
+    If you need to install software in your home directory, use a [Python virtual environment](./setting_up_python_virtual_environments.md).

 ### Is my connection compromised?
 Remote host identification has changed

 On Monday 25 April 2022, the login nodes received an update to RHEL8.